 Reason#1: It’s safer for you and better for your pregnancy.

-One of the most vexing problems with stimulated cycle IVF has been the risk of Ovarian Hyperstimulation Syndrome (OHSS).
+One of the most vexing problems with stimulated cycle IVF is the risk of Ovarian Hyperstimulation Syndrome (OHSS).
 Freezing all the embryos from an IVF cycle and performing a frozen embryo transfer (FET) at a later date can reduce the risk and severity of OHSS.

-In addition, several studies have shown that performing an embryo transfer in a stimulated cycle can lead to an increase in pregnancy related complications such as first and third trimester bleeding.
-During a Frozen Embryo Transfer (FET) cycle your hormone levels are more ideal leading to a better outcome for you and your baby.
+In addition, several studies have shown that performing an embryo transfer in a stimulated cycle can lead to an increase in pregnancy-related complications such as first and third-trimester bleeding.
+During a Frozen Embryo Transfer (FET) cycle, your hormone levels are ideal leading to a better outcome for you and your baby.

-Reason #2: Most patients choose Preimplantation Genetic Screening (PGS)
+Reason #2: Most patients choose Preimplantation Genetic Testing (PGT)

-PGS allows us to determine which embryos are genetically normal so we can maximize pregnancy rates with elective single embryo transfer and decrease the risk of miscarriage.
-However, PGS results are not available for about a week following the biopsy of the blastocyst stage embryo necessitating freezing of all embryos following biopsy.
+Preimplantation genetic testing, formerly preimplantation genetic screening, allows us to determine which embryos are genetically normal to maximize pregnancy rates with elective single embryo transfer and decrease the risk of miscarriage.
+However, PGS results are not available for about a week following the biopsy of the blastocyst stage embryo necessitating the freezing of all embryos following biopsy.